-Wherever the food is produced, prepared or packaged in Malaysia, the language to be used is Bahasa Malaysia.
-In the case of imported food, the language may be in Bahasa Malaysia or English.
-In either case, the label may include translation thereof in any other language.
+When food is produced, prepared, or packaged in Malaysia, the language to be used is Bahasa Malaysia.
+For imported food, the language may be in Bahasa Malaysia or English.
+In either case, the label may also include translation in any other language.